A New Catholic Church: This project was to build a completely new Catholic church for a rural Maryland parish.

-Program features included a worship space seating approximately 500 people, sanctuary, baptistery, reservation chapel, reconciliation chapel, stations of the cross, sacristy, narthex, daily mass chapel, church offices, restrooms and other support space, and an exterior garden cloister.
-The project also included a parking and drop off area for the building.
+Program features included a worship space seating approximately 500 people, sanctuary, baptistery, reservation chapel, reconciliation chapel, stations of the cross, sacristy, narthex, daily mass chapel, church offices, restrooms, and other support space, and an exterior garden cloister.
+The project also included parking and drop off areas for the building.

 The project was notable for several reasons: